 One skillet is all that's needed to get some of these Honey Pomegranate Balsamic Glazed Chicken Thighs on your table.
 Everyone will say wow when they see this center table, and the taste is just phenomenal.
 Serve with some cauliflower rice to get those veg in and keep it low carb, or steam some veg and serve some brown rice on the side.

 Personally, the kids and I have eaten it without straining, but for guests (or my husband) I would definitely take the extra 2 seconds that it takes to strain to make it that little bit more professional.

 How Do I Serve Honey Pomegranate Balsamic Glazed Chicken Thighs?

 Want to make your own cauliflower rice?
-Then use this tutorial and just sub the broccoli with cauliflower: What is Riced Broccoli: How to Prepare and Use it.
+Then use this tutorial.

-- 2 tbsp extra virgin olive oil, separated
+- 2 tablespoon extra virgin olive oil, separated

 - salt and black pepper to serve